sabirdvd/Topic-modeling-for-Arabic-Tweets-/README.md

 # Topic modeling for Arabic Tweets

-This code is adopted from this study [BERT for Arabic Topic Modeling: An Experimental Study on BERTopic Technique](https://www.sciencedirect.com/science/article/pii/S1877050921012199)
+This code is adopted from this study [BERT for Arabic Topic Modeling: An Experimental Study on BERTopic Technique](https://www.sciencedirect.com/science/article/pii/S1877050921012199) [(code)](https://github.com/iwan-rg/Arabic-Topic-Modeling)

-Please refer to this [blog post](https://ahmed.jp/blog/2022-12-ArabTop/ArabTop_2022.html) for more detail.
+Please refer to this [blog post](https://ahmed.jp/blog/2022-12-ArabTop/ArabTop_2022.html) for more detail about this repository.

 [Interactive demo](https://ahmed.jp/visual_topics.html)